 Configuring a Per-Proxy Request Context using Properties

-You can also configure a context with proxy properties when you use the communicator operation
+As of Ice 3.6, you can also configure a context with proxy properties when you use the communicator operation

 propertyToProxy.
 Suppose we obtain a proxy like this: